 Accessibility in Yorkshare for disabled users

 The Yorkshare VLE is an accessible platform, however how we use it to create our module sites and share resources can have a negative impact on disabled users if basic accessibility approaches are not used.
 These approaches often take little time to implement and improve the overall quality of resources and the learning experience.
 Our accessibility guidance is an integral part of the York Technology-Enhanced Learning Handbook.
-In particular, take a look at Section 2.
+In particular, take a look at Section 1.2 on Accessibility, Section 2.
 Module site design, structure and layout and Section 3.
-Creating resources as well as our summary of accessibility guidelines.
+Creating resources.
 Three fundamental techniques are described below and featured in JoAnna’s webinar.

 The text editor in the VLE, used when creating content items, announcements, blog posts, pretty much any place you type in Yorkshare, has a range of formatting options.
 However, if you are creating headings to break down your content into chunks, use the Format menu and choose the Heading style.
 This creates a bit of code behind the scenes that allows screen-reader users to identify that piece of text as a heading, and if they wish they can navigate straight to it.